- Who carries out the National Student Survey and why?

-- How can I obtain further details about this privacy statement or Ipsos MORI’s compliance with it?
+- How can I obtain further details about this privacy statement or our compliance with it?

-- How does Ipsos MORI ensure your personal information is held securely?
+- How do HEFCE and Ipsos MORI ensure your personal information is held securely?

-We take our responsibilities to keep your personal information secure very seriously.
+HEFCE and Ipsos MORI take responsibilities to keep your personal information secure very seriously.
 As such, we take every reasonable precaution to ensure your information is protected from loss, theft or misuse.
 These precautions include appropriate physical security of our offices, controlled access to computer systems and use of secure, encrypted internet connections when collecting personal information.